velipso/nightmare/docs/midi.md

 | `03` | 8                          | 1/2                    |
 | `04` | 16                         | 1/4                    |
 | `MM` | 2<sup>`MM`</sup>           | 2<sup>2 - `MM`</sup>   |

+If Time Signature is not set, the denominator defaults to 4, which represents 1 quarter-note per beat.

+The MIDI specification also talks about another unit, the *MIDI clock*, which is simply 1/24th the length of a quarter-note.

+So with all this information, we can calculate the *ticks per second*:

+We start assuming 120 *beats per minute* and 1 *quarter-note per beat*, therefore we have 120 *quarter-notes per minute*, or 2 *quarter-notes per second*.

+When we receive the Division parameter from the header (*ticks per quarter-note*), we can calculate *ticks per second* by simply multiplying the Division by 2.

+If we receive a Set Tempo event (`TTTTTT` *microseconds per quarter-note*), we can recalculate *ticks per second* to be Division * 1,000,000 / `TTTTTT`.

+If a Time Signature Meta Event comes after a Set Tempo event, it can safely be ignored -- it will change the size of a quarter-note, but that doesn't matter because the ticks per second calculation cancels out the quarter notes.

+However, if a Time Signature Meta Event comes *before* a Set Tempo event, then that will change the quarter-notes per beat, which means we'll use the 120 beats per minute default tempo to figure out the *ticks per second*: Division * 2 * 2<sup>2 - `MM`</sup>